rvdegroen/github-perository/README.md

 # Name Application

 This is my take on a github repository with the github API

 # Installation

+# Features

+This app contains the following features:

+- Using the app in light mode or dark mode
+- Looking for a github user
+- Showing user's repositories, avatar and name
+- Navigating through the app